Optimal Top-Two Method for Best Arm Identification and Fluid Analysis: Fluid dynamics

+\begin{remark}[\textbf{Incorporating the stopping rule into the fluid dynamics}] {\em At stopping time the idealized GLLR (which is the GLLR defined in Section \ref{sec:at2} by replacing the estimated means with the true means) just exceeds $\log(1/\delta)$.
+Since the idealized GLLR grows linearly with the allocated samples, the stopping time increases linearly with $\log(1/\delta)$.
+Since the time for fluid dynamics to reach stability is independent of $\delta$, for small $\delta$, stability will be reached before the algorithm stops.} \end{remark}

-\begin{remark} \emph{In Appendix \ref{appndx:beta_fluid_dynamics}, we construct the fluid dynamics for the $\beta$-EB-TCB algorithm ( \citep{jourdan2022top}) using the Implicit function theorem.
-We prove that, for every $\beta\in(0,1)$, upon initializing the fluid dynamics from some allocation $\mathbold{N}(N^0)$ with $N^0>0$, the fluid allocations reach the $\beta$-optimal proportion (which is the solution to the max-min problem \ref{eqn:max_min_formulation} with the added constraint $\omega_1=\beta$) by a time of atmost a constant times $N^0$.} \end{remark}
+\begin{remark}[\textbf{$\beta$-fluid dynamics}] \emph{In Appendix \ref{appndx:beta_fluid_dynamics}, we construct the fluid dynamics for the $\beta$-EB-TCB algorithm \cite{jourdan2022top} using IFT.
+We prove that, for every $\beta\in(0,1)$, the $\beta$-fluid dynamics started at some time $N^0>0$ reach the $\beta$-optimal proportion (which is the solution to the max-min problem \ref{eqn:max_min_formulation} with the added constraint $\omega_1=\beta$) by a time which is a constant times $N^0$. } \end{remark}